FusionAuth/fusionauth-example-cdk-cognito-migration/README.md

-# My Connector Service
+# My FusionAuth Connector Service

-This example uses lambda to authenticate users against Cognito.
+This example uses a lambda to authenticate users against Cognito.
 It returns the values in a format expected by a FusionAuth Connector.

 ## Building